Drywall Mesh Tape - Chu's Packaging Supplies

 Types of Concrete

 The type of concrete used can determine the extent of preparation work required.
-Recommendations on the preparation of concrete for fibreglassing are presented in Table 2.
+Preparation recommendations for concrete are shown below:

 1. Concrete Preparation